Dyeslexic/RD-INFRO-TECHNOLOGY/README.md

 2. Open the relevant files to explore the content.

 ## Contact
-For any inquiries or further discussion, feel free to reach out via GitHub or whatsapp - +2349057609686.
+For any inquiries or further discussion, feel free to reach out via GitHub, Email - anthonyconrad93@gmail.com or whatsapp - +2349057609686.

 ---